fiatjaf/window.nostr.js/README.md

     // The only accepted value is 'bottom', default is top
     accent: 'green',
-    // Supported values: cyan (default), green, purple, red, orange, neutral, stone }
+    // Supported values: cyan (default), green, purple, red, orange, neutral, stone
+    disableOverflowFix: true,
+    // If the host page on mobile has an horizontal scrolling, the floating
+    // element/modal are pushed to the extreme right/bottom and exit the
+    // viewport.
+A style is injected in the html/body elements fix this.
+    // This option permit to disable this default behavior }
 </script>
 <script src="https://unpkg.com/window.nostr.js/dist/window.nostr.js"></script>